bangarangler/Sprint-Challenge-Applied-Javascript-jon-palacio/README.md

 Edit this document to include your answers after each question.
 Make sure to leave a blank line above and below your answer so it is clear and easy to read by your project manager

 1. What is the DOM?
+Document object model.  working with the DOM lets us synamically change and update the content and structure / style and see it live.

 2. What is an event?
+It's basically javascript's interaction with html through events. an event has many catagories. like mouse events, window events, etc.

 3. What is an event listener?
+an event listener is like keyup where it listens for changes or in that case for the key to go up and then will preform what you tell it to do when that event occurs

-4. Why would we convert a NodeList into an Array?
+4. Why would we convert a NodeList into an Array? if we needed to access more array methods than we have with a simple nodelist;
+we would convert it to an array and then be able to use things like .map... etc;

 5. What is a component?
+a component is a standalone section of code that has hopefully been tested more than once and proven it's self to be useful, simple, repeatable in many use cases.
+An example would be a carousel that you can drop into a project and since it's already been done you only need to make minor modifications and you have a fully functioning "component" on your page. keep them simple and doing only one or as little as possible so that they can be used more and with better results.

 ### Git Set up